vikramaditya91/crypto_history/README.rst

 Features
 --------

+- Cleans the data ticker-wise if incomplete
+- Sets the correct type on the data obtained
+- Is able to join data from various chunks of time in a single DataArray
+- Candles of varying intervals can be obtained in a single DataArray
 - Fetches information about all tickers available on Binance asynchronously
 - Delays requests if it is close to the limit prescribed by Binance
 - Retries when the requests have exceeded the performance limit of the machine